Tom Bradby

-Thomas Matthew Bradby (born 13 January 1967) is a British journalist and novelist who has presented in the ITV News at Ten since 2015.
-He was previously a political editor for ITV News from 2005 to 2015, and presented The Agenda with Tom Bradby, a political discussion series, from 2012 to 2016.
+Thomas Matthew Bradby (born 13 January 1967) is a British journalist and novelist best known as the presenter of ITV's News at Ten.
+He was ITV News Political Editor between 2005 and 2015 and was also the host of topical debate programme The Agenda with Tom Bradby (2012-2016).

 Early life and education

 Bradby's father served in the Royal Navy and Tom was born in Malta in 1967.
 He is an only child, and both parents have been described by him as exemplary.
-After a short spell in Northern Ireland, growing up in Newry, County Down and Bangor, County Down, he moved to Great Britain where he was raised in Bracknell, Berkshire.
+After a short spell in Northern Ireland, growing up in Newry, County Down and Bangor, County Down, he moved to England where he was raised in Bracknell, Berkshire.
 He was privately educated at Westbourne House School and Sherborne School, before studying history at the University of Edinburgh.